akshithkonda1/nexus-secure-ai-engine/README.md

 ---

-# Nexus.ai — Secure.
+# Nexus — Secure.
 Scalable.
 Smart.

 > **The AI debate engine that verifies answers before they reach you** — combining multiple AI models, real-time web context, and enterprise-grade encryption.